gabesmsft/MCPFunctions/Readme.md

 ## Get the MCP endpoint and key

  1. In the Azure portal, get the Function App URL, and then construct the MCP server URL as https://YourFunctionAppHostNamePrefix.azurewebsites.net/runtime/webhooks/mcp , where YourFunctionAppHostNamePrefix is your hostname prefix.
 You will use this URL in a later step.
  2. On the Function App, get the mcp_extension key.
-This can currently be found on the Functions blade.
+This can currently be found on the App keys blade, which is grouped under Functions in the blade area.
 You will use this key to connect to the MCP server in a later step.

 ## Configure the client connection